Exploring Ek Balam Through the Decades

 One of the structures is an interesting one.
 They call it the Twins or Structure 17.
 Its large base houses two identical temples on top, hence the name "twins".

-Before leaving, we take a last look at the Acropolis.
-It truly is magnificent.
-I think back of the days when we first saw it, of our talk about what a great pyramid lies under all that rubble.
-Now it is visible to the public.
+Before leaving, we took a last look at the Acropolis.
+It is magnificent.
+I thought back to the days when we first saw it, of our talks about what a great pyramid lies under all that rubble.
+It was nice to finally see it.